The ILLiad Interlibrary Loan system will be upgraded on Tuesday morning, August 30th. The service may be unavailable during that time.

 Recent graduate of an ALA-accredited master's degree program in library and information science; strong interest in academic librarianship; commitment to service; excellent interpersonal, oral and written communication, and presentation skills; ability to be flexible and motivated in the face of changing work assignments, projects, and departments; demonstrated commitment to diversity.
 Fluency in a second language.

-- Non-tenure-track faculty position with the rank of Visiting Assistant Librarian / Visiting Assistant Professor.
-Benefits include relocation allowance, TIAA/CREF and/or Fidelity, 22 days of annual leave, tuition reduction, health and dental insurance.
+Non-tenure-track, twelve-month faculty appointment at the rank of Clinical Assistant Librarian / Assistant Professor.
+Two-year term appointment with the possibility of renewal.
+Salary: $50,000.
+Relocation allowance available.
+Benefits include TIAA or Fidelity Investments, 22 days of annual leave, tuition reduction, and health insurance.

 - Megan Z. Perez, Visiting Assistant Librarian / Visiting Assistant Professor, 2007-2010